Radiotherapy for melanoma that has come back in the same area

-Radiotherapy treats cancer by using high-energy x-rays to destroy the cancer cells, while doing as little harm as possible to normal cells.
+Radiotherapy treats cancer by using high-energy x-rays to destroy cancer cells, while doing as little harm as possible to normal cells.

 Find out about how external beam radiotherapy is given.

-The treatment is normally given in the hospital radiotherapy department as a series of short sessions on weekdays, with a rest at the weekend.
+The treatment is normally done in the hospital radiotherapy department as a series of short daily treatments.
 Each treatment takes about 10–15 minutes.
 They are usually given Monday–Friday, with a rest at the weekends.
 Your doctor will discuss the length of the treatment and possible side effects with you.

-External radiotherapy doesn’t make you radioactive and it’s perfectly safe for you to be with other people, including children, after your treatment.
-During your treatment you’ll be left alone in the room.
-You’ll be able to talk to the radiographer, who will be watching you from the next room.
-Radiotherapy is not painful but you do have to lie still for a few minutes during the treatment.
+At the beginning of each session of radiotherapy, the radiographer will position you carefully on the couch and make sure you are comfortable.
+During your treatment, you’ll be alone in the room, but you can talk to the radiographer who will watch you from the next room.
+Radiotherapy is not painful, but you will have to lie still for a few minutes during the treatment.
 The illustration below shows someone being positioned for radiotherapy.

 Radiotherapy will make you feel tired.
 This can sometimes last for some weeks or even months after your treatment finishes.
 It can also cause a skin reaction (like sunburn) in the area being treated.
 The radiographers will advise you on how to look after your skin.